 - Do not overcrowd the pan.
 It’s ok if the fillets are touching, just make sure they don’t overlap.
 Otherwise, some parts of them may not cook properly.

 - Switch up the seasoning.
-Baked tilapia works well with all kinds of wonderful seasoning blends.
-Try Italian seasoning, Cajun seasoning, Greek seasoning, or lemon pepper seasoning.
+Baked tilapia works well with all kinds of classic seasoning blends.
+Try Italian seasoning, Cajun seasoning, Greek seasoning, or lemon pepper.

 - Add a crust.
-Use breadcrumbs and parmesan cheese to coat the fish for a baked tilapia similar to this crispy lemon baked fish.
-It has a nice crunch to it!
+Use breadcrumbs and Parmesan cheese to coat the oven baked tilapia and it will have a nice crunch to it!

 More 30 Minute Meals